slowernews/wisdom-tldr/README.md

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees a opportunity in every difficulty.'*

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

-###On happiness

-Happiness is a journey, not a destination.

 > *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*